explodingcamera/stack/README.md

 <center>
 <h2>

-📚 **STACK** is my starter kit for rapid prototyping of web applications
+📚 **STACK** is my starter kit for rapid prototyping of web applications with user authentication and authorization.

 </center>